alstampe/Capstone---NLP-project/capstone report template.md

  ('sickness', 0.6858627796173096),
  ('craving', 0.6856997013092041)

+#### Word pairing
 FInally, I want to try out the classic 'king-to-queen' vector comparison.
  For this purpose I use the most_similar_cosmul functionality, based on cosine computation.

- Tha base for this is a ' x relates to y as a relates to...' logic, expecting to return the word that has a menaingful relation to a as y has to x.
-My attempts to do this are not as clear as the queen-king case, probably because of a limited corpus, but some word pairs are ok, as shown below.
+The base for this is a ' x relates to y as a relates to...' logic, expecting to return the word that has a menaingful relation to a as y has to x.
+My attempts to do this were not in the first tryouts as clear as the reknown queen-king case.
+I thought the reason was a limited corpus, but changing the model parameters improved the result, as shown below.

-input:
-nearest_similarity_cosmul("ocean", "submarine", "jungle")
-nearest_similarity_cosmul("swann", "odette", "nora")

-returns:
+First model:
-ocean is related to submarine, as jungle is related to forest swann is related to odette, as nora is related to helmer
+'ocean is related to submarine, as jungle is related to forest swann is related to odette, as nora is related to helmer (OK!) queen is related to king, as woman is related to girl'

-Of the different results from trying to remake the king-queen pairing, this wasone of the more amusing;

-'queen is related to king, as woman is related to girl'
+After changing parameters the similarity tests are better;

+'man is related to woman, as queen is related to king husband is related to wife, as man is related to woman swann is related to odette, as artagnan is related to porthos sea is related to boat, as city is related to palaces'

-### Book comparisons
+### 2) Book comparisons, using Doc2Vec

+Dov2Vec is similar to Word2Vec, but applied on document (here book) level.

-A hypothesis was to use tfidf here, but reading lays out that LDA does not need TF-IDF and can be used with Bag_of_words only.
-Tehre is a debate on whether TF-idf will improve the results, but without clear conclusions.
+A hypothesis was to use tfidf here, but reading lays out that LDA does not need TF-IDF and can be used with bag_of_words only.
+There are different opnions on whether TF-idf will improve the results, but without clear conclusions.
+This is also commented later in the report.

+The model is defined and named #### model_doc.
+Data input is 'book_corpus', the book-level corpus established earlier.
+The model uses 3 parameters.
+All were varied during the project, the results seemed to stay at fairly the same level.

 model_doc = gensim.models.Doc2Vec(vector_size = 300,
                               min_count = 3,
                               epochs = 10)

 model_doc.build_vocab(book_corpus)
+model's vocabulary length: 31862

-model_doc.train(book_corpus, total_examples=3, epochs=10)
+model_doc.train(book_corpus, total_examples=31862, epochs=10)

-FInding the most similar book pairs, sorted by hitrate(similarity) for book in book_filenames:
+Finding the most similar book pairs, sorted by hitrate(similarity) for book in book_filenames:
     most_similar = model_doc.docvecs.most_similar(book)[0][0]
     print("{} - {}".format(book, most_similar))

-Testing on books
+Result list below shows that similarity is found between books from same author, but also of same genre.
+Folklore tales are paired, so are Gullivers travels and Robinson Crusoe.

+Books\A_Dolls_house_Ibsen.rtf - Books\Hedda_Gabler_Ibsen .rtf
+Books\Alice_in_Wonderland.rtf - Books\Norwegian_tales_Asbjornsen_Moe.rtf
+Books\All_around_the_moon_Verne.rtf - Books\The_secret_of_the_island_verne.rtf
+Books\An_archtartic_mystery_verne.rtf - Books\The_secret_of_the_island_verne.rtf
+Books\Anthem_Rand.rtf - Books\The_jungle_book_Kipling.rtf
+Books\Around_the_world_in_80_days_Verne.rtf - Books\The_secret_of_the_island_verne.rtf
+Books\Don_Quixote.rtf - Books\Iliad_Homer.rtf
+Books\Fairytales_H_C_Andersen.rtf - Books\Norwegian_tales_Asbjornsen_Moe.rtf
+Books\Ghosts_Ibsen.rtf - Books\LIttle_Eyolf_Ibsen.rtf
+Books\Great_Expectations_by_Charles_Dickens.rtf - Books\Tale_of_two_cities_dickens.rtf
+Books\Gullivers_Travels_Swift.rtf - Books\Robinson_Crusoe _ Defoe.rtf

+WHen testing on specific books, I use the 'most_similar:

 model_doc.docvecs.most_similar('Books\Tarzan_of_the_apes.rtf')

-returns the other Tarzan books, folowed by adventure books for adolescents; quite a good result.
+This returns the other Tarzan books, folowed by adventure books for adolescents; quite a good result.

 ('Books\\The_beasts_of_Tarzan.rtf', 0.7585173845291138),
  ('Books\\Jungle_tales_of_Tarzan.rtf', 0.7063543796539307),